Six Flags Magic Mountain: The Coaster Revolution

-With the opening of Great American Revolution in 1976, Magic Mountain became the first park in the world to have a modern, 360-degree steel looping coaster (though previous roller coasters with loops had been built and dismantled elsewhere due to safety issues).
-When it was built, there was very little in the way of surrounding brush.
-Now, the tracks are surrounded by trees and bushes, which prevents the riders from knowing the track layout beforehand.
-Universal then filmed a major movie at Magic Mountain with the Revolution as its centerpiece called Rollercoaster in 1977.
+With the opening of Great American Revolution in 1976, Magic Mountain became the first park in the world to have a modern, 360-degree looping steel coaster.
+Previous roller coasters with loops had been built and dismantled elsewhere due to safety issues).
+When it was built, there was very little in the way of surrounding vegetation.
+In the time since, the tracks have been surrounded by trees and bushes, which prevents the riders from knowing the track layout beforehand.
+Universal filmed part of the suspense film Rollercoaster at Magic Mountain in late 1976, which featured the Revolution as its centerpiece during the film's climax.

-In 1978, Colossus, at the time the fastest, largest dual-tracked wooden coaster, opened.
+In 1978, Colossus opened, and at the time was the fastest and largest dual-tracked wooden coaster in the world.
 Following its first season, it was closed and extensively redone.
 When it reopened, it was a much smoother ride.

 In 1991, the camel hump before the last, or third, turn was replaced by a block brake.
-Though it decreased the speed of the ride after this particular brake, it did allow three trains to run per side at a time, greatly increasing capacity.
-One of the trains sometimes ran backwards for a few years in the mid-80s.
-However, until the late 1990s this kind of ride was no longer possible due to the newer ride system in place, as well as different trains.
-During Fright Fest, the park runs one side backwards using a set of trains acquired from the now demolished Psyclone which was located on the other side of the park.
-In 2015, the coaster was re-tracked with steel tracking and several inversions were added to the coaster.
-It was subsequently rebranded "Twisted Colossus".
+Though it decreased the speed of the ride after this particular brake, it allowed three trains to run per side at a time, greatly increasing capacity.
+One of the trains sometimes ran backwards for a few years in the mid-1980s.
+In the late 1990s this kind of ride was no longer possible due to the newer ride system in place, as well as different trains.
+During Fright Fest, the park runs one side backwards using a set of trains acquired from the now-demolished Psyclone, which was located on the other side of the park.

+In 2015, the coaster was re-tracked with steel tracking and several inversions were added.
+It was rebranded "Twisted Colossus".
 This renovation was completed by Rocky Mountain Construction.